⋆AMERICAN GERMAN BAND OF FRIENDSHIP⋆

 ⋆ A STRONG SYMBOL OF FRIENDSHIP ⋆

 On October 6th, America celebrates the German-American Day to commemorate a group of 13 Quaker families from Krefeld left for the New World, where they founded Germantown in 1683.
 German mass emigration to the United States started in the early 19th century when German farmers did not have enough land for a living and started to settle in the U.S.

-von Steuben, Henry E. Steinway (known in Germany as Heinrich Engelhard Steinweg), Levi Strauss and Albert Einstein became famous Americans just to name a few.
-They all contributed to the
+as Friedrich Wilhelm von Steuben, Henry E. Steinway (known in Germany as Heinrich Engelhard Steinweg), Levi Strauss and Albert Einstein became famous Americans just to name a few.
+They all

 ⋆ AMERICANIZATION OF WEST GERMANY⋆